 - On Mac: In the sheet list, right-click the sheet and select “Add to Favorites” from the context menu.

-- On iPad/iPhone: Swipe left on a sheet and tap the star icon.
+- On iPad/iPhone: Touch and hold a sheet and select Favorite.

 The sheet’s new status will be indicated by a little star icon in the sheet list.
 Once the Favorites section has appeared in your library, you can also drag your sheets there to add them (Mac and iPad only).